CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 ### Questions about the furnishing of the rooms and the dormitory

 {{< accordion "How high is the rent?" >}}
-The warm rent is 310.20 €/month, with additional costs for internet (7.50 €) and electricity (21.50 €), so that we end up with a total of just under 340 €/month.
-The electricity costs of 21.50 €/month are paid in advance by each person, but the final costs are calculated at the end of the year based on actual use.
+A room in our dormitory costs a total of 345 € per month (315,20 € warm rent plus about 30 € costs for electricity and internet).
+The electricity costs of 21.50 € per month are paid in advance by each person, but the final costs are calculated at the end of the year based on actual use.
+As a self-managed housing project, we don't want to make a profit with the income, but instead we try to keep the rents as low as possible.
+You can get an overview of the project's funding [here](/en/funding).
 {{< /accordion >}}
 {{< accordion "How big are the rooms?" >}}
-Each room is 14 m<sup>2</sup> and can be flexibly reduced to 7 m<sup>2</sup>.
+Each room is 14 m<sup>2</sup> and can be flexibly reduced to 7 m<sup>2</sup> to have more common space in the shared flat.
+The rent also includes the large common areas in the entire house, such as the large auditorium for more than 600 people, the workshop and the roof terrace.
 {{< /accordion >}}
 {{< accordion "How many rooms are in each flat?" >}}
 Each flat consists of three or four rooms and a shared kitchen and bathroom.